IWSLT/IWSLT.github.io/_pages/2023/shared-tasks/multilingual.md

 #### Notes on Metric Tokenizers

-We use chrF as the primary metric which enables use of the same metric and tokenization (sacrebleu default `13a`) for all target languages.
+We use chrF as the primary metric which enables use of the same metric for all target languages.
-For some languages, in particular those which do not mark whitespace, it can be recommended to use language-specific tokenization to create tokens for BLEU (Chinese, Japanese, Korean).
+For some languages, in particular those which do not mark whitespace, it can be recommended to use language-specific tokenization to calculate BLEU (Chinese, Japanese, Korean).
-We will evaluate chrF *without* language-specific tokenizers.
-For chrF, these tokenizers should not change the score.
+Similarly, mwerSegmenter uses whitespace and segment boundaries for resegmentation, which for these languages may require character-level tokenization or language-specific tokenization.
-For BLEU, we *will* use the recommended language-specific tokenizers for Chinese, Japanese, and Korean in sacrebleu (`zh`, `ja-mecab`, `ko-mecab`) -- note, though, that BLEU will be an unofficial metric.
+We will use the language-specific tokenizers recommended in sacrebleu (`zh`, `ja-mecab`, `ko-mecab`) for Chinese, Japanese, and Korean -- note, though, that BLEU will be an unofficial metric.
+For all other languages we will use default metric tokenization (`13a` in sacrebleu, XLM-R tokenization for COMET).
+For chrF, language-specific tokenization should not change the score.
+It is important that you submit detokenized ASR and MT outputs so that metric tokenization can be appropriately.

 ## Organizers